SimonCao1207/DataExplore/README.md

 ![Result from paper](./img/result.png)

-*Table 8 in FR-Train paper Accuracy and fairness of FR-Train when using crowd-sourced labels versus ground truth labels for the validation set.
+*Table 8 in FR-Train paper Accuracy and fairness of FR-Train when using crowd-sourced labels versus ground truth labels for the validation set.*
-The training data is poisoned as in Tables 2 and 3.*

 ## Run experiments on FR-train